EFulmer/blog/content/python-oop-property.md

  |
 ```

 `property` is a special builtin class.
 Instances of property have attributes for getting, setting, and deleting a value.
-When you make a property, you can define any or all of these attributes; ones that don't get defined default to the standard get/set/delete behavior.
+When you make a property, you can define any or all of these attributes; ones that aren't defined default to the standard get/set/delete behavior.

-There are two ways to create a property object:
-1. Use decorators.
-Decorators are an advanced Python feature and can look like magic, but using decorators to create a property is more Pythonic.
-2. Define the getters, setters, and deleters for your property in the class body, then call `property` like a constructor to create a decorator using your getter and setter.
+Here's an example.
+We'll define the getters, setters, and deleters for your property in the class body, then call `property` like a constructor to create a `property` using the getter and setter.

-An example of #2 first:

 ```
 class Ramone(object):